layoutBox/StackViewLayout/README.md

 The StackViewLayout is constituted of the `StackView` class and its immediate children which are called **items**.

-`StackView` calls item's `sizeThatFits()` method to compute their sizebased on the StackView's available space.
+`StackView` calls item's `sizeThatFits()` method to compute their size based on the StackView's available space.

 ##### Axes <a name="axes"></a>